 At Bands on the Beach, spectators fill the sand and sidewalks in front of the pavilion, usually with lawn chairs and blankets.
 Bring your own food and drink for a memorable picnic dinner.
 Just be sure to leave glass and pets at home (they’re not allowed).
-Bonus: If you go to Bands on the Beach, you’ll already have a good vantage point for the 4th of July fireworks show at Pensacola Beach, which begins at 8:30 p.m. on the sound side of the island.

 My friend Greg Threadgill works with Pyro Shows, the company providing fireworks for the beach show, and he has shot fireworks professionally in Pensacola since 1999.
 “Viewers will be amazed and dazzled by choreographed fireworks shot over the beach,” he says.
 “Any of the restaurants with water views along Quietwater Beach or the Boardwalk – The Grand Marlin, Hemingway’s, Red Fish Blue Fish, and Flounders, for example – would be a great place to watch the show.”

 If you plan to spend the 4th of July in Pensacola or Perdido Key, check out the festivities happening in Downtown Pensacola.
-For the past 27 years, Sertoma Clubs of Pensacola have hosted the fireworks display over Pensacola Bay, said to be one of the largest on the Gulf Coast.
+For nearly the past 40 years, Sertoma Clubs of Pensacola have hosted the fireworks display over Pensacola Bay, said to be one of the largest on the Gulf Coast.
 This year is expected to be every bit as fabulous, beginning at 11 a.m. with an all-day party in Old Seville.
 Free children’s activities include inflatables, a rock climbing wall, face painting and pony rides.
 There is a hot dog eating contest at noon.
 Arrive early (and hungry) to sign up!
 Other food vendors, as well as arts and crafts vendors, are on hand throughout the day.
 Bring lawn chairs and enjoy live music acts, too.
 Events take place in Seville Square, Fountain Park and Bartram Park.
 Complete details and parking information are available at pensacolafireworks.com.